IBM/cloudpakforintegration-workshop/workshop/exercise-app-connect/README.md

 A common requirement, when developing enterprise applications, is the need to access existing data sources in other external servies - for example exchanging data with a SaaS application.
 A good design practice is to enable this by creating a bespoke API that provides just the specific access you need.
 In this lab you will create an API to push client data to Salesforce, using App Connect.
 This will occur whenever a user interacts with the API.

-For this exercise, we want to create an API that can be called with details of a new contact (i.e. First Name, Last name and Email), which will result in a new **Contac** record being created in Salesforce.
+For this exercise, we want to create an API that can be called with details of a new contact (i.e. First Name, Last name and Email), which will result in a new **Contact** record being created in Salesforce.
 The API should return a ClientID for the new contact, and a code of 200 if successful.

 ## Steps